Project overview

 Online Public Information Centre

 Consultation is an important part of the Municipal Class Environmental Assessment (MCEA) process and we want to hear from you.
 A Public Information Centre (PIC) presents information related to the study and allows an opportunity for residents and stakeholders to provide input.
-The PIC for this project has been moved online for public health and safety purposes related to COVID-19.
+The PIC for this project was conducted online.

-Through the MCEA process, the project team has developed and evaluated alternative solutions for Carolyn Creek.
-A preliminary recommended solution has been identified for public review and comment.
-PIC materials and a comment form are available below.
-Please provide your input and/or submit your comment form by April 20, 2022.
+Through the MCEA process, the project team developed and evaluated alternative solutions for Carolyn Creek.
+A preliminary recommended solution was identified for public review and comment.
+PIC materials and a comment form were made available in spring 2022.
+We appreciate the input from all those who provided submissions during the consultation period.